 While it seems like going vegan is a silver bullet to health and weight loss, it’s easy to fall into the trap of straying away from a healthy vegan meal!
 There are many pitfalls that one can fall into which lead to a vegan diet being less healthy than intended.
-However, if health and wellness are the intended outcomes of your diet, there are a few things that you can do to make you’re on the right path.
+However, if health and wellness are the intended outcomes of your diet, there are a few things that you can do to make sure you’re on the right path.
 Here are my tips and recommendations based on my years of following a healthy and vegan lifestyle.

-Relevant Article: Reasons to go Vegan
+Relevant Article: Reasons to Go Vegan

-Here are some elements that one should include in a healthy vegan meal:
+Here are some elements that one should include in a healthy vegan meal!

 Regardless of whether you are cooking pasta or a salad, a healthy vegan meal that is satisfying and healthy will incorporate a large vegetable element.

 For example, think about cooking cauliflower or broccoli to dip into that curry you’re pairing with rice.
 What about a butternut squash or carrot sauce for your spaghetti instead of the traditional canned tomato sauce?
 Or try dipping carrots into hummus instead of using the usual tortilla chips in your dip.
 Here's an easy pinto bean dip recipe.
 It’s not hard to add vegetables into your routine when you’re really aware of trying to do so.
 There are numerous vegetables and veggie-based dishes you can choose from.
 Check out the list of vegetables and their dishes post.

 Not only is it hard to feel totally full without any protein during the day, but adding protein is key to a healthy and balanced vegan diet.
 I recommend that you start to experiment with different proteins such as nuts, flax seeds, beans, tofu, chia seeds, etc. to see what works for you.
 If you’re making a salad, try adding different nuts each day, such as pine nuts, pumpkin seeds, almonds, cashews, or walnuts, and try incorporating what you like most in future dishes.
 I also love to sprinkle flax seed in everything like a seasoning to make sure I am getting the optimal protein intake.
 See what works best for you!